alexonemore/hsctosql/README.md

 	```
 	1. Open the HSC-Database module
 	2. Copy All the Data from Main Database to your Own Database
-	3. Save your own database as "hsc_database.xml"
+	3. Save your own database as "dbsources/hsc_database.xml"
 	```

 2. __Data references__